ZakiZtraki/AndruinoBeginner/content/lessons/day04/lesson.md

 }
 ```

-The `tone()` function starts a square wave at the given frequency; `noTone()` stops it【528227448425117†L146-L168】.
+The `tone()` function starts a square wave at the given frequency; `noTone()` stops it.
 You can customise the `notes` and `durations` arrays to play your own tunes.
 Try reversing the order or experimenting with different frequencies.

 ### Experiment: Sweeping pitch